anshu957/Chaos_ReservoirComputing/README.md

 ### A very basic implementation of Reservoir that can learn chaotic systems

-## To run you need to have following:
+## To run you need to have the following installed in your working python environment:
 1. Numpy
 2. [Jitcode](https://github.com/neurophysik/jitcode)